swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-12-serve-the-model-locally-with-mlem.md

 ### Check the results

-Congrats!
+Congratulations!
 You now have a model served over a REST API!

 This chapter is done, you can check the summary.